AtlantsEmbedded/nonatlants-wirinPi-stub/README.md

 # nonatlants-wirinPi-x86
-Stub for wiringPi on x86, i replaces io operation with console output.
+Stub for wiringPi on x86 and other similar platforms.
+It replaces io operation with console output so that you can see what's going on.